RobMeades/DMUClass116/README.md

 * dmu_base_motor_open_second.crv: the chassis base for the motor open second.

 The files for the motor open second brake and trailer composite units have not yet been generated; the only difference between the three files will be the position of the steps beneath the doors.
 The files are scaled to cut out in 1:30 scale (i.e. 10 millimetres to the foot).
 It is likely you may have to "tile" the printing of the files into sections for your CNC milling machine as they are likely to be too long to go through in a single cut.
-ALL OF THE FILES require a sacrificial substrate (e.g. a sheet of thing MDF) as they need to cut THROUGH the aluminimum plate.
+ALL OF THE FILES require a sacrificial substrate (e.g. a sheet of 3 mm thick MDF or hardboard) as they need to cut THROUGH the aluminimum plate.